 These 154 counties are scattered around the country and are generally located near large colleges and universities.

-College Towns are home to 18.6 million people.
-These counties also hold a large number of college graduates; 36% of their population have at least a bachelor’s degree, more than any other community type.
-Despite high levels of education, median household income in College Towns is $52,100, slightly below the national average.
-Access to healthcare in these communities is more prevalent than in other places, with nearly 200 fewer people per primary care physician than the national average.
-Similarly, the average ratio of population to mental health providers is 359:1, compared to the national average of 470:1.
+College Towns are home to 18.2 million people.
+These counties also hold a large number of college graduates; 38.8% of their population have at least a bachelor’s degree.
+Despite high levels of education, median household income in College Towns is $61,054, below the national average.
+Access to healthcare in these communities is more prevalent than in other places, with nearly 100 fewer people per primary care physician than the national average.
+Similarly, the average ratio of population to mental health providers is 321:1, compared to the national average of 350:1.